Thomas Hewitt Jones: Music producer

+In 2009 he received a BBC Music Magazine "Premiere Album" award for producing an album of the music of Imogen Holst.
 He produced This is the Day (2012) for the English composer John Rutter and his choir the Cambridge Singers and Aurora Orchestra.
+Thomas scores production music from his own studio facility.

 Personal life

-Thomas scores production music from his own studio facility and lives in London with Annalisa, his wife, whom he married in 2020.
+He lives in London with Annalisa, his wife, whom he married in 2020.